… October 2021

 – south-facing.
 Having tried all the other options this is undoubtedly the best.
 For crops/ minimising frost damage/ solar & wind power/ as well as being a lot warmer and lighter indoors.

-- where neighbours are as far away as possible.
-Which is not as easy as it sounds, for even with 2.5 hectares that’s still only at best 200 metres from the perimeter, except here all the land that surrounds us is owned by the council and used only for forestry.
+– where neighbours are as far away as possible.
+Which is not as easy as it sounds, for even with 2.5 hectares that’s still at best only 200 metres, unless like here you are surrounded by nothing but trees.

-– proximity to a local town was crucial too, no further away than an easy walk/ cycle.
+– proximity to a local town was crucial as well, it had to be no further away than an easy walk/ cycle.
 And small, +/- 500 people.
-Almonaster la Real being perfect in all regards.
+Almonaster la Real is perfect.
 While at the same time as far away as possible from any cities (Sevilla, the nearest, is 120 km).